Reimagining and redesigning the Home experience was the final step in the new Discovery

 Simplify and unify the ‘base’ experience for all users

-Abstract functionality one level to allow the user to choose their own path.
+By providing a Home experience that was anchored around the goals of users and then personalized content, we enabled a much more intentional and useful space.
 Home and the global navigation should be the hub where teachers can switch modes and pivot on the type of work they're doing.
-This same base experience can be seen within the global navigation as well, where all 9 homepage functions are found.
+This same base experience can be seen within the global navigation as well, where all nine homepage functions are found.

 Increase awareness and engagement with supporting experiences